Tanayot007/Interactive_Lyapunov_2D/README.md

    dx2/dt = f2(x1, x2)
 2. Explore the stability of the system visually through 3D plots.
 3. Interactively inspect surfaces and contours of V(x1, x2) and d/dtV(x1, x2).

 ---
+## **How to run**

+1. Clone or download the repository to your local machine.
+2. Install Python dependencies (if you don’t have them already): pip install numpy sympy matplotlib
+4. Run the Python script using a terminal or command prompt: python interactive_lyapunov_2D.py

+---